 Columbus is Ohio’s largest city and the 15th largest in the United States after San Francisco.
 It has a diversified economic base where no industry represents more than 18% of employment.
 Cardinal Health, Nationwide Mutual Insurance, American Electric Power, and L Brands (owners of Victoria’s Secret and Bath & Body Works) all call Columbus home.
 For colocation customers, this robust economic base means a stable and reliable business environment and greater customer access.

 Ohio has long been recognized as one of the most business-friendly states in the country, with low tax rates and a supportive regulatory environment.
 Additionally, Columbus has established several programs to support entrepreneurship and innovation, such as the Columbus Idea Foundry and Rev1 Ventures.
 These programs provide support and resources to startups and small businesses, which can benefit colocation customers by fostering a thriving technology ecosystem.

 Columbus Offers Low-Latency Connectivity

 Columbus’s central location in the Midwestern United States provides a strategic location for businesses seeking low-latency connectivity to other major U.S. markets.
-Columbus is located between New York, Philadelphia, Pittsburg, Detroit, Chicago, Indianapolis, Nashville, and Raleigh-Durham.
+Columbus is between New York, Philadelphia, Pittsburgh, Detroit, Chicago, Indianapolis, Nashville, and Raleigh-Durham.
 In fact, over 50% of the U.S. population lives within 750 miles of Columbus.
 By colocating in Columbus, you can access significant markets across the Northeast, Midwest, and Southeast United States.